orangeduck/Cello-Website/pages/reference_dictionary.md

 ----------
 __Hashtable Collection__

-Dictionary is hashtable data structure mapping hashable keys to objects.
-It is a [Collection](/documentation/collection) meaning it does not allocate storage for the objects inside of it.
-Instead it only stored references to the objects.
+Dictionary is hashtable data structure mapping hashable keys to values.
+It is a [Collection](/documentation/containers) meaning it does not allocate storage for the keys or values inside of it.
+Instead it only stored references to these objects.
 This means both keys and values inside must be stored and managed by the programmer for the duration of the Dictionary's life.

+As it is a Hashtable Dictionary provides O(1) performance for element access in the best case and O(n) in the worst.

 ### Implements